Respecting human rights

 Our CEO and the Board of Directors play a key role in formulating the JT Group sustainability strategy, which has respect for human rights at its core.
 They oversee and are accountable for the effectiveness of this strategy, as they are committed to the Group achieving its sustainability targets.
 The Chief Sustainability Officer is responsible for driving sustainability across the Group, including respect for human rights.

 To secure an effective due diligence system, it is critical to link impact assessments to effective governance structures that ensure accountability for acting on the findings.
-The human rights champions network plays a vital role to facilitate the sharing of guidance and best practice on human rights by those closest to the issues on the ground.

 To advance the rights of our stakeholders, it is important that we listen to the advice, concerns, and criticisms of people outside the JT Group.
-Therefore, we have continued to take counsel from our Human Rights External Advisory Board.
+Therefore, we have continued to take counsel from our External Human Rights Advisory Board.

-Human Rights External Advisory Board
+External Human Rights Advisory Board

 Board members include: